 LPG is the primary domestic and commercial cooking fuel in the UAE, and it is also used for commercial and industrial applications.

-ADNOC Distribution sells LPG in 25- and 50-pound cylinders, primarily to residential customers corporate customers.
+ADNOC Distribution sells LPG in 25- and 50-pound cylinders, primarily to residential customers for home cooking, and in bulk to corporate customers.